Constraining Warm Dark Matter and Pop III stars with the Global 21-cm Signal: Methodology

 More generally, a total-power receiver\footnote{A typical total-power receiver has thermal noise which is limited by the temperature of the \textit{receiver}.
 However, here we are assuming measurements in which the sky-noise (i.e. the foreground) dominates.} should produce noise which follows the ideal radiometer equation $\sigma_T \approx T_s / \sqrt{\Delta \nu \tau}$, where $T_s$ is the temperature of the sky, $\Delta \nu$ is the channel width, and $\tau$ is the total integration time in seconds (see \cite{Condon:16}).
 In our simulations, we take $\tau = 250$ hrs and $\Delta \nu = 1$ MHz.

-Because the low-frequency radio foreground follows mainly a power-law in the bandwidth of interest (\cite{Shaver:1999}, \cite{Furlanetto:06}), the noise on a total-power receiver is also expected to exhibit a spectral power-law form.
-In this work, we denote this type of noise as "Statistical Radiometer Noise," as it is the noise level we would expect in the absence of all confounding factors such as beams and foregrounds; hence, it is the ideal case.
+Because the low-frequency radio foreground follows mainly a power-law in the bandwidth of interest (\cite{Shaver:1999}, \cite{Furlanetto:06}), the noise on a total-power receiver is also expected to exhibit a spectral power-law form, determined by $T_s$ (discussed more below).
+In this work, we denote this type of noise as "Statistical Radiometer Noise," as it is the noise level we would expect in the absence of all confounding systematics and model overlap produced by beams and foregrounds; hence, it is the ideal case.
 Its covariance is shown in the top panel of Figure \ref{fig:input-covariances}, where its amplitude peaks at $\sim 7$ mK around 45 MHz.
+Ultimately, the value of $T_s$ used in the Statistical Radiometer Noise comes from the average spectrum of the realistic, beam-weighted foreground training set generated below; the same training set is also used to produce the Systematic Noise, to be discussed momentarily.
+Thus, the Statistical Radiometer and Systematic Noise cases have the same beam-weighted foreground model dominating the antenna noise, but the latter includes the \textit{additional} uncertainties that arise due to overlap between the global signal model and the beam-weighted foreground model, while the former does not.

 The middle panel of Figure \ref{fig:input-covariances} shows the input noise covariance for "Systematic Noise."
-This is the noise covariance produced when including the contamination effects of the beam-weighted foreground.
+This is the noise covariance produced when including the contamination effects (specifically, the \textit{model overlap} between a global signal model and a beam-weighted foreground model) of the beam-weighted foreground.
 In order to produce this covariance, we first generate a foreground training set by starting with the 408 MHz all-sky temperature map of \cite{Haslam:82}, \cite{Remazeilles:2015} and then interpolating it down to 10 MHz assuming a spatially uniform spectral index of $\beta = -2.5$.
 Next, we assume a ten percent error in the temperature of each pixel in order to seed a uniform temperature distribution at this frequency; this distribution is then transformed \textit{back} into a spectral index distribution.
 This allows us to specify a temperature error per pixel from which we then generate a spectral index distribution, giving a whole-sky spectral index map seeded by errors in the sky temperature.
 This whole-sky spectral index map can then be used to extrapolate the Haslam map at 408 MHz down to low frequencies in the usual manner.
 This process can be run many times, producing a training set of unweighted foreground maps.